jenv5507/Credit_Risk_Analysis/README.md

 Outcome of each model:
  - Random Oversampling
    - The RandomOversampler model was accurate 63.67% of the time.
-The model had a very low precision score of 1% and was able to correctly identify 62% of high credit risk applications.
+The model had a very low precision score of 1% for high risk and was able to correctly identify 62% of high credit risk applications.
 Following is the imbalanced classification report.

 ![](/Resources/Naive.png)